InturiVineeth/vineethinturi.github.io/Analytics-Engineering/ai_workforce_project_readiness_analysis.md

 - **Project Staffing Recommendation Agent:** Matches employees to future AI or automation projects using client familiarity, technology exposure, project history, and prior delivery experience.
 - **Project Delivery Risk Agent:** Flags projects with high effort, low completion progress, staffing risk, timeline risk, or rising payroll cost.
 - **Data Quality Review Agent:** Reviews duplicate records, missing fields, source-to-target checks, validation failures, and reporting readiness before dashboards are published.

-This analysis does not represent a production AI Agent build.
-It represents the analytics and data-readiness work needed before a company can decide which AI Agents to build, which teams should support them, and how training or implementation timelines should be planned.